Echolife Australia Food Dehydrator Buying Guide

 Are you looking for an appliance to round out your kitchen’s capabilities?

 Whatever the reason for your curiosity, you’ve come to the right place!
-This three-part guide will walk you through what food dehydration is and what you can do with a dehydrator, how to choose one, and the range of dehydrators we stock - finishing with a handy checklist you can return to us so we can pair you with the best machine for your needs:
+This four-part guide will walk you through what food dehydration is and what you can do with a dehydrator, how to choose one, and the range of dehydrators we stock - finishing with a summary and handy checklist you can return to us so we can pair you with the best machine for your needs:

 - Part One: some background on dehydration